Tree Planting Fitness

 If you start the season in top physical condition you are more likely to finish it in good condition as well.
 However, there are several things you can do to help ensure this is the case.
 Proper planting technique is critical, so is maintaining flexibility throughout the season.
 As planters we are consistently putting unbalanced stresses on our bodies and without the proper flexibility and mobility exercises during the season you may end up with a very painful injury mid-season.

-External Resources
+External Resources and links

 In Order to give you as much information as possible we have also compiled as many other planting fitness, nutrition and injury resources as we can find on the following pages.